grantbelford/N225-Equity-Statarb---Brute-Force-vs.-k-Means-Clustering/README.md

 Outcome
 1. On an initial JPY 5m allocation to each strat (ie. JPY 1m per pair),
 2. We notice a modest improvement in aggregate portfolio return from Strat2 (0.50%) vs. Strat1 (-1.1%).
 3. 1 pair (2768.T Sojitz Corp vs. 8053.T Sumitomo Corp) overlapped in both strats top 5 picks.
-Strat1 grouped the pair because both are in Conglomerates industry & Strat2 grouped the pair based on high return correlation.
+The pair showed strong cointegration (ADF p<0.01) and correlation (0.85+) in the training window (90d lookback) & so Strat1 grouped the pair because both are in Conglomerates industry & Strat2 grouped the pair based on the stats.
 Both Sojitz and Sumitomo are sogo shosha (general trading companies) which could explain their similar return pattern.
-In backtesting this pair performed the worst Total Return-wise in both Strats.
+But this pair performed the worse total return-wise in backtesting where we saw Sumitomo (major copper mine acquisition) / decouple from Sojitz ( Mar24) & JPY vol spike (both moved together but spreads widened permanently) (Aug24).
-4. The remaining 4 k-Means top picks pairs were all different industries and also no overlap with Strat1 picks (Fig 4 png attached).
+6. The remaining 4 k-Means top picks pairs were all different industries and also no overlap with Strat1 picks (Fig 4 png attached).